 Danny Higginbotham – Head Coach

-Higginbotham spent his last two seasons at the helm of the Martinsville Mustangs.
-In the 2017 season he led the Mustangs to a (14-13) first half record.
-This was the first winning record the Mustangs had seen in the first half of the season since 2007.
-Overall, in his two seasons, Martinsville had an overall record of 48-60.
+Higginbotham spent the previous two seasons at the helm of the Martinsville Mustangs.
 He spent the 2015 season as the Pitching Coach for the Morehead City Marlins.

-Currently, Higginbotham is a Volunteer Assistant at South Dakota State University in Brookings, South Dakota.
+Currently, Higginbotham is his second year as an Assistant Coach at South Dakota State University in Brookings, South Dakota.
 At SDSU he works with the catchers and the hitters along with the coordination of camps.
 Prior to SDSU, he was an Assistant Coach at Iowa Central Community College in Fort Dodge, Iowa.
 At ICCC he worked with the catchers and hitters on a daily basis.
 During that season at ICCC, the Tritons went (38-16) and were Region 11 Champions.
 Before joining the ICCC staff, Higginbotham spent two years at Arkansas Tech University as the Graduate Assistant and Recruiting Coordinator.

 During his playing career, Higginbotham caught at Arkansas Tech University from 2009-2011 where he earned Gulf South Conference Academic Honors in each of his three seasons.
 During his three years at ATU, they compiled a record of 88-65 and earned bids to the Gulf South Conference Tournament in 2010 and 2011.
 Higginbotham started his college playing career at Howard College in Big Spring, TX in 2008.